emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   compute from the message, but it should be impossible to recover the message from the output, and any modifications to the message should also modify the output.
-The SHA algorithms are often used in preference to similar tools such as MD5 (mentioned in Rule 8), which are no longer secure.
+The SHA algorithms are often used in preference to similar tools such as MD5 (mentioned in Rule 3 and 8), which are no longer secure.
 All hashing algorithms are vulnerable to brute force attacks.
 Key Derivation Function (KDF) implementations like BCrypt and PBKDF2 are considered significantly more secure, but by design more costly to compute.

-* Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on-disk based methods like MapReduce.
+* Apache **Spark** is an open-source computing platform for querying large datasets in memory, in contrast to on--disk--based methods like MapReduce.

 * **Structured Query Language** (SQL) is a programming language used to interact with relational database management systems.